KCA’s Journey Since 1976

 KCA expanded beyond Florida by opening its first North Carolina office in Kannapolis in 1997 and securing its first CEI contract with NCDOT for the US 17 widening in Edenton.
 The following year, KCCS, Inc. was established as a subsidiary dedicated to CEI services in Florida, headquartered in Tampa with regional and project offices across the state.

-2000s: Design, I-4/I-275 Downtown Tampa Interchange, FDOT District 7
+I-4/I-275 Downtown Tampa Interchange, FDOT District Seven

-A major milestone in KCA’s history came with the Tampa Downtown Interchange project, first awarded in 1996, with the bulk of design efforts spanning 2000–2009.
-This $100 million, system-to-system, three-level interchange included operational improvements featuring seven new bridges and eighteen bridge widenings.
+A major milestone in KCA’s history came with the Tampa Downtown Interchange project, first awarded in 1996, with the bulk of design efforts spanning 1996–2002.
+This $80 million, system-to-system, three-level interchange included operational improvements featuring seven new bridges and eighteen bridge widenings.
 The project also introduced a signature curved, steel plate girder flyover with seven spans and integral end diaphragms at two piers.
 Extensive public involvement, including the relocation of historic homes, was a key component of this transformative effort.

-2008–2009 — New Headquarters + New Leadershi
+2008–2009 — New Headquarters + New Leadership

 KCA relocated its corporate headquarters to a 28,000-square-foot office in Tampa City Center, establishing a strong presence in the city’s Central Business District.
 The following year, Stephen McGucken, PE, was appointed CEO and Paul Foley, PE, was promoted to President, marking a pivotal leadership transition during a period of significant growth.